 Two initial phases of the Waterman Gardens redevelopment have already been completed.
 Valencia Vista, the first off-site phase with 76 units, opened to residents in December 2016.
 A little more than a year later, Olive Meadow, the first on-site phase with 62 units, opened in September 2017.

-The Housing Authority of the County of San Bernardino (HACSB) partnered with National Community Renaissance (National CORE) to revitalize the previous 1942 Public Housing site.
+The Housing Authority of the County of San Bernardino (HACSB) partnered with National CORE (National CORE) to revitalize the previous 1942 Public Housing site.
 Other partners include Housing Partners I, Inc. (HPI), Hope through Housing Foundation, Clancy Co., U.S. Department of Housing and Urban Development, County of San Bernardino, City of San Bernardino, California Tax Credit Allocation Committee, Dignity Health, the state’s Strategic Growth Council, Bank of America and JP Morgan Chase.
 These partners are a testament of a robust public-private partnership that is transforming this much needed neighborhood.

 “We are grateful to kick start another phase of this much anticipated neighborhood revitalization.
 We extended our thanks to all our partners, the residents, and the community for continuing to help us see this project through,” said Maria Razo, the Housing Authority of the County of San Bernardino’s Executive Director.
 “We are one step closer to developing much needed housing that is affordable, but also in continuing to transform this community together.”